kvarak/dnd/docs/_Classes/barbarian.md

 ### Storm Soul
 At 6th level, the storm grants you benefits even when your aura isn’t active.
 The benefits are based on the environment you chose for your Storm Aura.

 - **Desert**.
-You gain resistance to fire damage, and you don’t suffer the effects of extreme heat, as described in the Dungeon Master’s Guide.
-Moreover, as an action, you can touch a flammable object that isn’t being worn or carried by anyone else and set it on fire.
+You gain resistance to fire damage and don’t suffer the effects of extreme heat, as described in the Dungeon Master’s Guide.
+Moreover, as an ***action***, you can touch a flammable object that isn’t being worn or carried by anyone else and set it on fire.

 - **Sea**.
-You gain resistance to lightning damage, and you can breathe underwater.
-You also gain a swimming speed of 30 feet.
+You gain resistance to lightning damage and can breathe underwater.
+You also gain a swimming speed of 30 ft.

 - **Tundra**.
-You gain resistance to cold damage, and you don’t suffer the effects of extreme cold, as described in the Dungeon Master’s Guide.
-Moreover, as an action, you can touch water and turn a 5-foot cube of it into ice, which melts after 1 minute.
+You gain resistance to cold damage and you don’t suffer the effects of extreme cold, as described in the Dungeon Master’s Guide.
+Moreover, as an ***action***, you can touch water and turn a 5 ft cube of it into ice, which melts after 1 minute.
 This action fails if a creature is in the cube

 ### Shield of the Storm
 At 10th level, you learn to use your mastery of the storm to protect others.
 Each creature of your choice has the damage resistance you gained from the Storm Soul feature while the creature is in your Storm Aura.

 ### Raging Storm
 At 14th level, the power of the storm you channel grows mightier, lashing out at your foes.
 The effect is based on the environment you chose for your Storm Aura.

 - **Desert**.
-Immediately after a creature in your aura hits you with an attack, you can use your reaction to force that creature to make a Dexterity saving throw.
+Immediately after a creature in your aura hits you with an attack, you can use your ***reaction*** to force that creature to make a Dexterity saving throw.
 On a failed save, the creature takes fire damage equal to half your barbarian level.

 - **Sea**.
-When you hit a creature in your aura with an attack, you can use your reaction to force that creature to make a Strength saving throw.
+When you hit a creature in your aura with an attack, you can use your ***reaction*** to force that creature to make a Strength saving throw.
 On a failed save, the creature is knocked prone, as if struck by a wave.

 - **Tundra**.
 Whenever the effect of your Storm Aura is activated, you can choose one creature you can see in the aura.
 That creature must succeed on a Strength saving throw, or its speed is reduced to 0 until the start of your next turn, as magical frost covers it.